xiaogit00/covalent-docs/content/en/docs/network/covalent-query-token/governance.md

 - Poll (Using the Discourse poll feature)

 ## Proposal Consensus Levels
 The consensus levels for a specific proposal move from one stage to the next.
-First, the proposer writes the proposal on our Governance Forum 9, followed by the proposal dropping on our Discord server 1 by the proposer on the #community-proposal channel.
+First, the proposer writes the proposal on our Governance Forum, followed by a proposal voting in the Covalent [Discord server](www.covalenthq.com/discord).
 Based on the responses and soft votes on the forum as well as Discord, the Covalent team will decide to take the proposal to Snapshot for final approval/voting.

 To summarize,